 Economic Development GOALS:

 - Low-impact and Compatible Development - To promote the design and location of development and redevelopment to preserve the Cape’s environment and cultural heritage, use infrastructure efficiently, minimize adverse impacts, and enhance the quality of life for Cape Codders.

 - A Balanced Economy - To promote a balanced regional economy with a broad business, industry, employment, cultural, and demographic mix capable of supporting year-round and quality employment opportunities.

 - Regional Income Growth - To promote economic activity that retains and attracts income to the region and benefits residents, thus increasing economic opportunity for all.

 - Infrastructure Capacity - To provide adequate capital facilities and infrastructure that meet community and regional needs, expand community access to services, and improve the reliability and quality of services.

 These principles and goals guide the planning actions and regulatory standards for economic development outlined in the RPP.
 They also guide the development of the Cape Cod Comprehensive Economic Development Strategy (CEDS).

 Where the RPP is the economic development policy document, the CEDS is the economic development implementation plan.

-The Cape Cod Commission works cooperatively with area chambers of commerce and other agencies, including Barnstable County's Cape Cod Economic Development Council (CCEDC), to foster the year-round economic health of the region.
+The Cape Cod Commission works cooperatively with area chambers of commerce and other agencies, including the Barnstable County Economic Development Council (BCEDC), to foster the year-round economic health of the region.